 Dave Allen Hahn was born on November 3, 1961, at a military base in Okinawa, Japan.

 His father, Ron Hahn, was an experienced mountaineer and rock climber.
-The name of his mother is unknown; however, she was from Albuquerque.
+His mother’s name is unknown; however, she was from Albuquerque.
 Sadly, she died when Dave was ten years old.

 Dave Hahn grew up in California and New York.
 Later, he resided in Taos Valley in New Mexico.